SF-WDI-LABS/tunely-angular/docs/sprint3.md

 > Hint: when connecting to the database make sure that Song has been exported in `models/index.js`

-## Step 7:
+## Step 7: Display the created song on the page.

+1. Add a `GET /api/albums/:albumId` route, it should respond with the requested album including it's songs.
+Depending on your choice below, you may or may not need this right away.

+	> You can easily test this route by finding a valid ID and then using postman, curl or your browser console with code like: `$.get('/api/albums/56fdd7b7febebdd208a38934').success(function(data) { console.log(data) });`

-Display the created song on the page.
+To get back and display the created song on the page, you have a couple of options:

+* You could have `POST /api/albums/:albumId/songs` return just the created song.
+This is a very common approach.
-1. Add a `GET /api/albums/:id` route and use that to re-render the altered album.
+	* Then make a request to `GET /api/albums/:albumId` to get the entire album and render that on the page.

+* You could have your `POST /api/albums/:albumId/songs` route return the entire album instead of just the song. (easier) Then:

-1. Make sure you remove the old copy from the page.
+	* Re-render the album on the page.

-1. Close the modal afterward.
+> Regardless, close the modal afterward.

 ## Challenges